-But the benefits you or an aging parent receives from Medicaid aren’t necessarily free.
-The Medicaid Estate Recovery Program allows Medicaid to recoup money spent on behalf of an aging senior to cover long-term care costs.
+But the benefits you or an aging parent receive from Medicaid aren’t necessarily free.
+The Medicaid Estate Recovery Program allows Medicaid to recoup the money spent on behalf of an aging senior to cover long-term care costs.
 The Omnibus Budget Reconciliation Act of 1993 requires states to attempt to seek reimbursement from a Medicaid beneficiary’s estate when they pass away.

 How Medicaid Estate Recovery Works